 One may eliminate chromatic aberrations altogether by using optical systems with mirrors only.
 A curved mirror with radius of curvature R has a focal length f = R / 2 (for normal incidence), determined only by the geometry and thus independent of the wavelength.
 On the other hand, for non-normal incidence the focal length in the tangential direction is decreased by the cosine of the angle of incidence, and increased by the inverse cosine of that angle in the sagittal direction.
 Therefore, such mirrors can introduce astigmatism.

-The dioptric power (also called focusing power) of a lens is defined as the inverse of the focal length.
+The dioptric power (also called focusing power) of a lens is defined as the inverse of the effective focal length (which is the same is the front and back focal length if the median on both sides of the optics is the same).
 This means that a strongly focusing lens has a small focal length, but a large dioptric power.
-The dioptric power is measured in units of m−1, also called diopters (dpt).
 For prescription glasses, it is common the specify the dioptric power, whereas the focal length is specified for standard lenses, microscope objectives, and photographic objectives.

 Focusing of Divergent Beams